Phantom of the Megaplex: Plot

 Nedermayer offers Pete the job of senior manager at the megaplex, something Pete has always wanted.
 Though Pete tells Nedermayer that he'd be honored, he turns down the job.
 Inspired by Karen and Brian from their help exposing Shawn as the phantom, Pete realizes the importance of his childhood and doesn't want to waste it anymore, asking for the rest of the night off; Nedermayer complies, giving Pete money to treat his girlfriend Caitlin Kerrigan to a nice breakfast after the film.
 George proposes to Julie, as per suggested by Brian who said a 4–star ending was needed to wrap things up.
 As everyone enters the movie theater, Movie Mason explains to Brian that he never once believed in the Phantom of the Megaplex; however, "the Werewolf of the Megaplex is another story."
-Both enter the theater as an employee, known for her horrifying tales, "Scary Terri" closes the doors as a wolf howl sounds.
+Both enter the theater as an employee, "Scary Terri" (known for her horrifying stories), closes the doors as a wolf howl sounds.